From Common Envelope Evolution to Luminous Red Novae I: A One-dimensional Radiation Hydrodynamic Model: Physical model

 \subsection{The governing equations}

 We solve the RHD equations in the laboratory frame with flux-limited diffusion (FLD) approximation and a mixture of hydrogen and helium gas species with {\tt Guangqi} \citep{chen2025}.
-Due to the presence of tensor product, for compactness and generality, we write down the governing equations in the vector form, but they are solved in spherical coordinates with spherical symmetry:
+Due to the presence of a tensor product, for compactness and generality, we write down the governing equations in the vector form, while solving them in spherical coordinates with spherical symmetry:

-where $\rho,\vel=[v_{r},0,0],p,\tg,\eg$, and $E$ are the density, radial velocity, pressure, temperature, internal energy, and total energy of the gas, respectively.
+where $\rho,\vel=[v_{r},0,0],p,\tg,\eg$, and $E$ are the density, velocity, pressure, temperature, internal energy, and total energy of the gas, respectively.
 The radiation and gravitational force accelerations are denoted by $\arad$ (defined later) and $-\nabla\phi=[-g,0,0]$, where $\phi=-G\M/r$ is the gravitational potential, and $\M$ and $G$ are the mass of the central object and gravitational constant.
 The gas and radiation exchange heat at the rate of $\G$, in which $\kp$ is the Planck mean opacity in the co-moving frame.

 We adopt the FLD radiation transport model \citep{levermore1981,levermore1984}, which provides the closure relations between the radiation energy density $\E$, radiation flux $\F$, and radiation pressure tensor $\mathcal{P}_r$,